Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey

-The above analysis examines the alignment of galaxy images with the distribution of surrounding galaxies within a projected separation $r_p = 30$\,Mpc.
+The above analysis examines the alignment of galaxy images with the distribution of surrounding galaxies within a projected separation $r_p = 3.0\, \mathrm{Mpc}$.
 By varying the limiting projected radius $r_p$, we can investigate trends in the alignment angle as a function of physical scale.
-Using the SDSS Legacy Survey, we cannot reliably measure the alignment angle $\Phi$ on scales less than $r_p \sim 1$\,Mpc due to an insufficient number of surrounding galaxies.
-Given this limitation, in Figure~\ref{fig:5}, we plot the average alignment angle when the limiting projected radius lies in the range $r_p = 1 \to 30$\,Mpc.
+Using the SDSS Legacy Survey, we cannot reliably measure the alignment angle $\Phi$ on scales smaller than $r_p \sim 0.1\,\mathrm{Mpc}$ due to an insufficient number of surrounding galaxies per target galaxy, or on scales larger than $r_p \sim 7.5\, \mathrm{Mpc}$ due to the limited survey footprint.
+Given these limitations, in Figure~\ref{fig:4}, we plot the average alignment angle when the limiting projected radius lies in the range $r_p = 0.1 \to 7.5\,\mathrm{Mpc}$.